My Website is Infected!

 There are a variety of ways a cybercriminal can use malware to infect your website.
-When a cybercriminal finds vulnerabilities in your website, they are quick to attack.
-First, they’ll decide why they want to access your site.
-Then based on their intent, they’ll determine the type of malware to use.
+When cybercriminals find vulnerabilities in your website, they are quick to attack.
+First, they'll decide why they want to access your site.
+Then based on their intent, they'll determine the type of malware to use.

 HostGator now offers a root cause analysis of your account.
 Our administrators will carefully examine your logs and files for how they were modified, when, and by who, and will frequently be able to provide you with real information about exactly what you can do to prevent your account from being compromised the same way twice.

-We will perform a root cause analysis of your account for a fee of $37.50, which can only be submitted if your cPanel has been proven to be infected.
+We will perform a root cause analysis of your account for $37.50, which can only be submitted if your cPanel has been proven to be infected.

-To have a root cause analysis, please contact us and request to have a Root Cause Analysis performed for your hacked account.
+To have a root cause analysis, please contact us via phone or chat and request a Root Cause Analysis performed for your hacked account.

-For the best results, please do not restore your account until after the analysis is complete.
-Restoring your account can modify files and logs, which may prevent the root cause analysis from providing useful information.
+Please do not restore your account until after the analysis is complete for the best results.
+Restoring your account can modify files and logs, preventing the root cause analysis from providing helpful information.

-If you need to restore your account immediately, we can still perform an analysis, and will not charge you if no information is found.
+If you need to restore your account immediately, we can still perform an analysis and not charge you if no information is found.

-Learning your website has been infected with malware is frustrating, but you aren’t alone, and you have options.
+Learning your website has been infected with malware is frustrating, but you aren't alone and have options.
 When you contact HostGator support about malware infection, we will help you choose the best option to secure your site.
-While HostGator does not offer any direct malware removal services, and cannot troubleshoot an infected site, there are several ways you can remove malware.
+While HostGator does not offer any direct malware removal services and cannot troubleshoot an infected site, there are several ways you can remove malware.

-Having experts clean the malware infection from your website is a great option if you don’t have the time and expertise to do it yourself.
-Our security partners at SiteLock can help you remove malware on your site and provide solutions to proactively prevent future infections.
+Having experts clean the malware infection from your website is an excellent option if you don't have the time and expertise to do it yourself.
+Our security partners at SiteLock can help you remove malware on your site and provide solutions to prevent future infections proactively.

 You can restore your website using a backup made before your site became infected with malware.
-If you do not have a backup, HostGator can provide you one for a fee.
-It is critical that you use a backup made prior to the site being infected to completely remove the malicious code.
-If not, your restored site will remain infected.
-Be aware that you will lose any changes made to your site after the backup you use was created.
-Even after restoration, your site will likely have the same vulnerabilities that would allow it to be compromised again.
-For this reason, it is important to take additional proactive measures with your website security.
+Using an infected backup will not resolve the issue.
+If the backup still contains the malicious code, the restored site will remain infected.
+Based on when the backup was created, changes made after that backup date will need to be recreated on your site.
+Even after restoration, your site will likely have the same vulnerabilities that allowed it to be compromised in the first place.
+For this reason, it is important to take additional proactive measures for your website security.

-A final option if your site cannot be restored or repaired is to create a new website.
+If your site cannot be restored or repaired, a final option is to create a new website.

 Preventing website attacks is always easier and cheaper than repairing a site that has been infected with malware.
 HostGator recommends you choose a website security plan from our partners at SiteLock.
 Check out the discounts available to HostGator customers: SiteLock Special Offer.

-When a site is compromised by malware, we always recommend using a professional service to guarantee resolution and prevent future infection.
-If you are unable to hire a professional, you can attempt to fix your website yourself.
+When a site is compromised by malware, we recommend using a professional service to guarantee resolution and prevent future infection.
+If you cannot hire a professional, you can attempt to fix your website yourself.
 To do this, you need to identify and remove recently added or modified files or directories.

-To identify infected files or directories look for:
+To identify infected files or directories, look for the following:

-- Base64 or other encrypted injections inside of site files which can be removed using file editors.
+- Base64 or other encrypted injections inside site files can be removed using file editors.

-If your website is currently under investigation, please DO NOT MAKE CHANGES, including the removal of files and directories.
+If your website is currently under investigation, please DO NOT MAKE CHANGES, including removing files and directories.